This is almost as high as those that test positive for alcohol.

 According to the study by the Governors Highway Safety Association (GHSA), 4 out of 10 fatally injured drivers tested positive for drugs.
 This is almost as high as those that test positive for alcohol.
 Marijuana is the most commonly used drugs, with more than 34% of the respondents tested for it, while amphetamine represents around 9.7% of all drugs, says the study.

 Key findings of the GHSA/FAAR study released in 2015 found the number of drivers indulging in drugged driving is on the upsurge.
 According the results of the study, 27.8% of fatally-injured drivers tested positive for drugs in 2005, more than 32% in 2009, and nearly 40% in 2013.
 This simply means the numbers are increasing at an alarming rate.
 The use of illegal and recreational drugs increased to more than 15% during the period between 2013 and 2014, from more than 12% in 2007.
 Interestingly, the use of marijuana increased to 12.6% during the period between in 2013 and 2014, from 8.6% in 2007; while the use of medications increased to 4.9% during 2013 and 2014, which is an increase from 3.9% in 2007.

 Contact a St. Louis Auto Accident Attorney

 If you or a loved one have been injured due to drugged driving, contact The Hoffmann Law Firm, L.L.C. at (314) 361-4242 or fill out our online contact form.
 At The Hoffmann Law Firm, L.L.C., we focus our law practice exclusively on handling accident injury cases.
-With more than 15 years of experience, no case is too complex for attorney Christopher Hoffmann.
+With 25 years of experience, no case is too complex for attorney Christopher Hoffmann.
 Our goal is to secure maximum financial compensation for your physical and emotional recovery.